 For people who want investment advice, Vanguard has a hybrid robo-advisor service known as Vanguard Personal Advisor Services.
 This service has algorithms that help with portfolio construction and asset allocation.
 They also offer human advisors via phone or online who can help answer financial planning questions and concerns.
 Vanguard requires a $50,000 account minimum for this service and charges a 0.30% annual management fee.

-Fidelity also offers a robo-advisor service known as Fidelity Go.
-This platform is best for self-directed investors, but also has brick-and-mortar locations where clients can find answers to some basic financial planning questions.
+Fidelity also offers one robo-advisor service called Fidelity Go.
+This platform is best for self-directed investors but also has brick-and-mortar locations where clients can find answers to some basic financial planning questions.
 If you don’t have a location in close proximity, you can also reach out to one of their call centers.
 There is no minimum for Fidelity Go, nor is there an annual fee if your account balance is less than $10,000.
 For accounts with a balance of $10,000 to $49,999, there’s a $3 monthly fee.
 Any accounts above $50,000 are charged a 0.35% annual fee.

 Vanguard vs. Fidelity: Online and Mobile Experience

 Both brokerages have robust online and mobile experiences.
-So while each firm has features and investments that favor specific types of clients, the quality of their tools and platforms are unquestionably strong.
+So while each firm has features and investments that favor specific types of clients, the quality of their tools and platforms is unquestionably strong.

 Vanguard’s trading platform and apps are fairly basic, in keeping with the general aesthetic of the company.
 You can do everything you need to do as a low-level investor; make trades, buy mutual funds and check your performance.
 The platforms don’t have all the bells and whistles an experienced investor might want, but for someone who just wants to manage a few basic investments, it works.

-In April 2021, Vanguard’s mobile app has a major variance in its satisfaction level among users.
-For the Apple version, users rate it at 4.7 stars out of 5 across over 167,000 reviews.
-But on the Google Play store, Android users rate it at just 2.2 stars out of 5 across more than 5,350 reviews.
-The brokerage is releasing a new app called Vanguard Beacon, though, and it promises to have more features and tools for clients.
+In early May 2022, Vanguard’s mobile app has a major variance in its satisfaction level among users.
+For the Apple version, users rate it at 4.7 stars out of 5 across over 170,000 reviews.
+But on the Google Play store, Android users rate it at just 1.8 stars out of 5 across more than 7,612 reviews.

-Fidelity’s mobile app has a much higher level of user approval than Vanguard’s does.
-In fact, more than 1.6 million iPhone users have rated the app to an average of 4.8 stars out of 5 in April 2021.
-And the app also holds a respectable 4.2-star out of 5 rating on the Google Play store across more than 87,000 reviews.
+Fidelity’s mobile app has a higher level of user approval than Vanguard’s does.
+In fact, more than 1.9 million iPhone users rated the app with an average of 4.8 stars out of 5 in early May 2022.
+And the app also holds a respectable 4.3 stars out of 5 rating on the Google Play store across more than 111,615 reviews.